yize-c/yize-c/README.md

 ---

+### 👨‍💻 About Me

+Graduate student in **Telecommunications and Information Security** at the University of Victoria, with a solid foundation in software development and database administration.
+I'm passionate about building authentication systems, securing infrastructure, and bridging software engineering with system defense.

+---

 ### 💻 Tech Stack & Digital Palette

 Here are the core tools and languages I work with:

 <p align="center">